Hassiummm/Hello-World/README.md

 It's now a .tex document, so you can include it using \input.
 This is a simple setup—feel free to suggest improvements or remove any commands you find unnecessary. ╭(╯^╰)╮

-I made a small demo for this, so called a style, check what it looks like!
+I made a small demo for this, check what it looks like!

 # About my repositories #